angelina-kenza/blog-brevasolutions/_posts/2019-11-05-smart-contracts-security.md

     </iframe>
 </div>

-This diagram shows
+This diagram shows how a collection of servers/computers can
-how a disparate collection of servers
+* form a robust network through [peer-to-peer networking][12], and
-* form a robust network through [peer-to-peer networking][12]
+* confirm and validate transactions originating from users.
-* can confirm and validate transactions originating from users.
+These transactions belong to (and originate from) users, because they are signed with the users' cryptographic keys.

-These transactions belong to (and originate from) users because they are signed with the users' cryptographic keys
+The nodes participating in the blockchain network, reach a consensus on what the true state of the world is at any given moment.
+This happens without necessarily trusting each other.

-Through cryptography and game theory incentives blockchain nodes which do not necessarily trust each reach a consensus on what the true state of the world is
+This is a remarkable feature and is achieved through cryptography and game theory incentives.

 For a deeper technical analysis this [article][10] and this [article][11] are good starting points.

-The important takeaway for our discussion is that at its core **a blockchain is a distributed trust machine**
+The important takeaway for our discussion is that **a blockchain is a distributed trust machine**.
-A way for any 2 people or systems on the planet to agree on the truth without an intermediary
+A way for any 2 people or systems on the planet to agree on the truth without an intermediary.

-Law, contracts and agreements are underpinning trust in the real world.
+Social norms, law and institutions underpin trust in the real world.
-Blockchain is now offering this underlying fabric for the digital world
+Blockchain is now offering this underlying fabric for the digital world.

-## Smart contracts
+## The next step

 The obvious question then is: how do we fully utilize this trust machine to replicate real world processes?
 The answer is smart contracts.

 A smart contract is a piece of code which
 * belongs to (and is deployed by) a user on the blockchain network,
 * can be called by (and can call) other smart contracts, and
 * is executed by **all** of the nodes of the network